vikash423q/ml_workbook/README.md

 [Source code](./src/misc/classifier_comparision.py)

 I have tried to compare the performance of some common ML Algorithms on sklearn datasets.
-I have also compared Sklearn's implementation with my scratch implementation with side by side.
+I have also compared Sklearn's implementation with my scratch implementation side by side.

 Models used same test and train datasets.
 Here are the results.
 ​